If your child has a 504 Plan, then you have already connected with the Special Education Department.

 How is an IEP different from a 504 plan?

 A 504 plan involves adjusting the regular class conditions, but an IEP describes specialized instruction or services.
-Often the student with an IEP comes out of class to work with a learning specialist or therapist of some kind.
+Often the student who has an IEP comes out of class to work with a learning specialist or therapist of some kind.
 In high school, this can include special classes to learn better study skills, or prepare for getting a job.

 An IEP provides more support, including specialized instruction, and more in-depth transition planning.
 For example: